DIY Easter Craft Pillow

 Studying the Subject Matter

-Before I started this pillow I pulled out a few carrots and studied them.
-I wanted to make sure I got the shape right.
+Before I started this pillow I pulled out a few carrots and studied them as I wanted to make sure I got the shape right.
 My carrots were a bit skinny so I fattened them out a bit.

 What You Need to Make a Free Motion Embroidery Pillow